 Soprano Laura Enslin is a soloist, recitalist and teacher based in Central New York.

-Laura Enslin is an active performer in the Central New York Region and a faculty member in Syracuse University’s College of Visual and Performing Arts Setnor School of Music's Jazz and Commercial Music Program.
-She has 12 years experience specializing in Musical Theater, while teaching for SU's Drama Department.
+Laura Enslin is an active performer in the Central New York Region and has been a faculty member in Syracuse University’s College of Visual and Performing Arts Setnor School of Music's Jazz and Commercial Music Program and Department of Drama (specializing in Musical Theater vocal technique).
 Laura works to connect all humans to their authentic voice and create community through music.
 Singing Garden, her private studio, is emerging as one of the most diverse and successful private voice studios in Central New York.
 She gives the credit to her students who give breath to the ideas shared in the studio.
 Her knowledge was passed down to her from many world class teachers including but not limited to Mary Saunders, Jeanne-Michele Charbonnet, Carolyn Webber, Shirlee Emmons, Barbara Doscher, and many other wonderful coaches and teachers of life.
-She was blessed to know most of the 24 Italian Songs before 5, due her Mother's teaching in the home.
-Her journey in and out of the performing world due to personal choices and an ongoing struggle with anxiety, 200 hour yoga certification and personal practice and 20 years teaching in a high stakes collegiate atmosphere have given her a unique perspective as a teacher.
+Her journey in and out of the performing world, 200 hour Dharma Yoga certification and personal practice combined with over 20 years teaching in a high stakes collegiate atmosphere have given her unique perspective.
 Prior to joining the University in 2005, she taught voice at Nazareth College and the Eastman School of Music (as a TA), both in Rochester, N.Y.
 Many of her students have gone on to successful careers as performers, recording artists, and music educators.

 Tenor, Daniel Fields, focuses on the intersectionality of mindfulness, yoga, dance, and singing worlds.